-This September, the Knight Science Journalism program will celebrate its 35th anniversary by launching an important new journalism award.
+This year, the Knight Science Journalism program celebrated its 35th anniversary by launching an important new journalism award.
 The goal is to honor outstanding science journalism at the local and regional level in the United States — a special concern of the program’s founder, Victor K. McElheny, whose generous gift helped endow the award along with a grant from the Rita Allen Foundation of Princeton, New Jersey.

-The submission page for this year’s entry will open in December and the first winner of the $5,000 annual prize will be announced in April 2019; watch this space for more details.
+The submission page for this year’s entries will open in December, and the first winner of the $5,000 annual prize will be announced in April 2019; watch this space for more details.
+Click here for answers to frequently asked questions.
+Click here to read the submission guidelines and begin a submission.
 Below is the contest’s mission statement.

 We may think of science as something remote from where we live — our hometowns and home states.
 Yet it is just there that science touches our daily lives, in areas as diverse as climate change, technological upheaval, and access to health care.
 This is why science literacy has never been more important — and local and regional journalists have a central role in promoting it.

 A critical part of assuring journalism excellence is to honor it.
 The Victor K. McElheny Award — for outstanding coverage of science, public-health, technology, or environmental issues at the local or regional level — will do just that.
 Sponsored by the Knight Science Journalism program at the Massachusetts Institute of Technology, the award honors the exceptional work done by journalists illuminating issues in their own communities.
 While some science journalism contests have “small market” categories, the McElheny Award will be the only one aimed exclusively at local and regional outlets and it will celebrate such work with a single award of $5,000 and a ceremony hosted by KSJ.